ietf/chairs.ietf.org/speaking.md

 ---
 title: Speaking for or about the IETF
-description: This page discusses good practices and guidelines for speaking for or about the IETF: How we should represent the IETF's position on a topic when asked about it, or writing about it in blogs, speaking on panels, and making presentations.
+description: This page discusses good practices and guidelines for speaking for or about the IETF.
 published: true
 date: 2025-09-15T14:40:08.495Z
 tags: